 12 – Pet Scale

-In order to keep my dogs at a healthy weight, I weigh them once a month using a pet scale.
+To keep my dogs at a healthy weight, I weigh them once a month using a pet scale.
 Rapid weight loss or weight gain is quickly determined so that I can act.
-Owning my own scale helps me quickly adjust my dogs' meals to keep them at a healthy weight.
+Owning my own scale helps me quickly adjust my dogs' meals.

 13 – Food Processor

-I like to puree vegetables for my dogs and a food processor is the best tool for this process.
-I've tried several blenders but they don't stand up to the vegetables for long.
+I like to puree vegetables for my dogs; a food processor is the best tool.
+I've tried several blenders, but they don't stand up to the vegetables for long.
 One started smoking a few days after I purchased it.
 So now I use a food processor.
 It's able to puree vegetables quickly and thoroughly.
 I also use it to make smoothies for myself.

 14 – Yogurt Maker

-You can make yogurt in an Instant Pot or you can buy a yogurt maker.
-I've been told that these machines make kefir as well.
-I own two Instant Pots and only one has an option to make Yogurt.
+You can make yogurt in an Instant Pot or buy a yogurt maker.
+I've been told that these machines also make kefir.
+I own two Instant Pots, but only one has an option to make Yogurt.
 While I can still make yogurt in the other one, I'm not great in the kitchen, so I appreciate anything that makes cooking easier.

-This year, I started cooking my dogs' eggs because Rodrigo would no longer eat them raw.
-Turns out that cooking eggs don't change the nutrient contents by much.
-I make them over easy and I'd like to try soft-boiled and poached eggs.
-And, as I said, I'm not great in the kitchen so I'm stoked about anything that will make cooking eggs easier.
+I started cooking my dogs' eggs this year because one of my dogs would no longer eat them raw.
+It turns out that cooking eggs doesn't change their nutrient content much.
+I make them over easy and want to try soft-boiled and poached eggs.
+As I said, I'm not great in the kitchen, so I'm stoked about anything that will make cooking eggs easier.
 And, yes, you can cook soft-boiled eggs in the Instant Pot, but can you poach them?

 16 – Mixing Spoons

-Because of how thick and heavy some proteins can be, a sturdy set of mixing spoons is important.
+Because some proteins can be thick and heavy, a sturdy set of mixing spoons is important.
 I don't recommend ordering these online.
-You will want to feel these spoons and make sure that they don't bend easily.
+You will want to feel the spoons and make sure that they don't bend easily.
 You can purchase these at Walmart or Target.

 17 – Stainless Steel Mixing Bowls

-And a set of mixing bowls will come in handy too.
+A set of mixing bowls will also come in handy.
 I don't recommend ordering these online because the bowls come in sets of various sizes.
-When doing meal prep, I find it easier to work with several bowls of the same size (8-quarts).
+When doing meal prep, I find working with several bowls of the same size (8-quarts) easier.
 You can purchase these at Walmart or Target.

 18 – Pasta Bowls

 You can purchase these at Walmart or Target.
-If the raw feeder in your life has multiple dogs, get bowls of different colors so that each bowl can be assigned to a dog.
+If the raw feeder in your life has multiple dogs, get bowls of different colors to assign each bowl to a dog.
 This makes raw feeding easier on those mornings when my brain hasn't woken up yet.

 19 – Neater Feeder Raised Dog Dish

-If the raw feeder in your life is concerned about bacteria, consider giving them a Neater Feeder raised dog dish as a gift.
-It prevents water from splashing all over the floor and it keeps our dogs' meals contained in the dog dish.
-I'm able to set the pasta bowl over the hole that usually holds the stainless steel dog dish.
+If the raw feeder in your life concerns bacteria, consider giving them a Neater Feeder raised dog dish as a gift.
+It prevents water from splashing all over the floor and keeps our dogs' meals in the dog dish.
+I can set the pasta bowl over the hole that usually holds the stainless steel dog dish.

 20 – Indoor Greenhouse for Herbs

-Every spring, I get my garden ready for the summer.
+Every spring, I prepare my garden for the summer.
 I plant various herbs and vegetables that I share with the dogs.
-I'd like to maintain the herb garden year-round and, personally, I'd love an indoor greenhouse to grow sprouted chia seeds, wheatgrass, parsley, basil, rosemary, and more.
+I'd like to maintain the herb garden year-round, and I'd love an indoor greenhouse to grow sprouted chia seeds, wheatgrass, parsley, basil, rosemary, and more.

 21 – Mini Fridge and/or Freezer